KROT47/drizzle-prisma-generator/README.md

   // add postfix to each table model's name (optional, default: "Table") modelPostfix = "SomePostfix"

+  // add postfix to each enum (optional, default: "Enum") enumPostfix = "EnumPostfix"

   // tells if relations should be exported from drizzle schema (optional, default: false) exportRelations = true